andreasabel/inCode/entry/introduction-to-singletons-1.md

 closeSomeDoor (UnsafeMkSomeDoor Locked m) = Nothing
 ```

-Wouldn’t it be nice if we can re-use our original `closeDoor`?
+Wouldn’t it be nice if we can *re-use* our original `closeDoor`?
 This is a toy
 example, and in real life, closing a door might have some complicated runtime
-logic, and it’d be annoying to re-implement it for both `SomeDoor` and `Door`.
+logic, and it’d be annoying to have to *re-implement* it for both `SomeDoor` and
+`Door`.

 One thing we can do is write a function to convert a `SomeDoor` into a `Door`,
 so we can re-use our original `closeDoor`.
+We’d convert our `SomeDoor` into a
+`Door` to re-use our `closeDoor :: Door 'Opened -> Door 'Closed` on it if
+possible!

 #### Converting into an existential